BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_2_Building_the_Structure_of_P2SH.md

 Creating your 20-bit hash just gives you the hash at the center of a P2SH locking script.
 You still need to put it together with the other opcodes that create a standard P2SH transaction: `OP_HASH160 a5d106eb8ee51b23cf60d8bd98bc285695f233f3 OP_EQUAL`.

 Depending on your API, you might be able to enter this as an `asm`-style `scriptPubKey` for your transaction, or you might have to translate it to `hex` code as well.
-If you have to translate, use the same methods described above for "Creating the Hex Code" (or `btcc`), resulting in `a914a5d106eb8ee51b23cf60d8bd98bc285695f233f387`.
+If you have to translate, use the same methods described above for "Creating the Hex Code" (or use `btcc`), resulting in `a914a5d106eb8ee51b23cf60d8bd98bc285695f233f387`.

-Note that the `hex scriptPubKey` for P2SH Script transaction will _always_ start with an `a914`, which is the `OP_HASH160` followed by an `OP_PUSHDATA` of 20 bytes (hex: 0x14); and it will _always_ end with a `87`, which is an `OP_EQUAL`.
+Note that the `hex scriptPubKey` for P2SH Script transaction will _always_ start with an `a914`, which is the `OP_HASH160` followed by an `OP_PUSHDATA` of 20 bytes (hex: `0x14`); and it will _always_ end with a `87`, which is an `OP_EQUAL`.
 So all you have to do is put your hashed redeem script in between those numbers.

 ## Summary: Understanding the Foundation of P2SH